 Focused on one typical story, not on exceptions

-Is written in common clinical term, not in technical or IT terms (is architecture, implementation and platform independent), and it uses business terminology to illustrate the context for the message exchange, functional model, etc.
+Is written using common clinical terms, not in technical or IT terms (is architecture, implementation and platform independent), and it uses business terminology to illustrate the context for the message exchange, functional model, etc.

 Focused on the exchange of information about care plan; a clear distinction is made between Care Plan information and medical record information or other non care plan specific data (e.g. lab results, referral request)